 Social media is one of the greatest communication tools and has changed the way we engage with one another.
-The social media platform allows us to connect and communicate with anyone, anywhere – whether we post a picture, send a tweet, or update our status.
+The social media platform allows us to connect and communicate with anyone, anywhere – whether we post a picture, share a tiktok, or update our status.
 Our lives can be on full display as little or as much as we choose.
-It also has the power to wreak havoc for someone suffering from an eating disorder and be even more detrimental to those in recovery.
-While social media alone is typically not the sole cause of developing an eating disorder, it can play a significant role for those susceptible to eating disordered behaviors, anxiety and depression.
+It also has the power to wreak havoc on someone suffering from an eating disorder and be even more detrimental to those in recovery.
+While social media alone is typically not the sole cause of developing an eating disorder, it can play a significant role for those susceptible to eating-disordered behaviors, anxiety, and depression.

 What is the connection between social media and eating disorders?

 According to the National Eating Disorder Association, a recent study of women between the ages of 18 and 25 showed a link between Instagram and increased self-objectification and body image concerns, especially among those who frequently viewed fitspiration images.
 Americans spend around two hours a day on social media potentially exposed to unrealistic ideals of beauty, diet talk, body shaming, thinspiration, weight loss posts, and more.
 Another study of social media users showed that higher Instagram usage was associated with a greater prevalence of orthorexia nervosa symptoms, highlighting the influence social media has on psychological well being.

 Social media is used to share everything, and it has become a significant tool for influencing others and placing value on the perfect body and appearance in several key ways.

 - Body Objectification: Pictures on social media, many of which are altered, play a role in how one seeks validation, often finding our worth by how many “likes” and comments we receive.
 I have worked with individuals that have used this to decide if they were going to eat that day or not.
 Selfies on social media can potentially send a message that our beauty determines our worth and our body, a message of which many with an eating disorder struggle.